 You don’t have to be a hiker to see great birds at Ruffner Mountain.
 The area surrounding the Nature Center’s main parking lot is almost always full of birds.
 This is one of the southern-most breeding locations for House Wrens.
 During spring and fall migration, this area is patrolled by the area’s foremost birders, who find early morning birding almost always exciting.
 When late fall rolls around, look for Palm, Orange-crowned, and Yellow-rumped Warblers; Red-breasted Nuthatches; and Ruby-crowned and Golden-crowned Kinglets.
 Ruffner Mountain is widely considered an outstanding birding resource.
 Be sure to visit the nearby Ruffner Wetlands.

-The facilities at Ruffner Mountain Nature Center include a gift shop, small interpretive museum and restrooms.
+The facilities at Ruffner Mountain Nature Center include a small interpretive museum, a pavilion, and restrooms.

 GPS: 33.559635 -86.699038